sara-sabr/ITStrategy/_pages/en/capabilities.md

 *Learn more about [Learning culture](https://cloud.google.com/solutions/devops/devops-culture-learning-culture)*

 ### Section 11.
 TRANSFORMATION AND TRANSFORMATIONAL LEADERSHIP

+*Description: Learn how effective leaders influence software delivery performance by driving the adoption of technical and product management capabilities.*

 Please rate how strongly you agree or disagree with the following statements as descriptive of your team and the organization: